LamekaRjeggr/SatoshiVoting/README.md

   Vote on the consensus threshold in Discussion tab.

 ### Problem
-There is no method to allow our voice to be heard is a verifiable and easily accessible way.
+There is no method to allow our voice to be heard in a verifiable and easily accessible way.

 ### Purpose
 A Bitcoin native process that allows anyone to setup a vote about anything and have community controlled verifiying process built by concencus from day one.
 This is the goal.
 Bitcoin Timechain referenced or mempool referenced/ low or no fee.